 Recurring heatwaves caused droughts in parts of Central Europe in Summer 2015.

-Heatwave triggers thunderstorms over parts of Europe
+Heatwave triggers thunderstorms over Europe

 Exceptionally high temperatures triggered a number of thunderstorms over parts of Europe on 1 and 2 July.

 Super Typhoon Surigae was the strongest ever early season typhoon in the North Pacific.

 Altered cloud microphysical structure above Geldingadalir eruptions, April 2021.

 Major eruption of the Caribbean volcano La Soufrière in early April 2021.

 TC Seroja consumed an unnamed tropical storm in April 2021.

 Major dust outbreaks - Africa, Middle East & China

 Meteosat-8 spots series of dust outbreaks in March 2021.